optionblox/yieldblox-docs/docs/Whitepaper.md

 <p>&nbsp;</p>

 ## Introduction:
 The YieldBlox protocol serves as a tier-3 blockchain app, a layer between YieldBlox web-app users and the Stellar ledger.
 Users link their wallets to YieldBlox's web-app, which takes user inputs and communicates them to the YieldBlox protocol.
-The protocol uses TSS txFunctions to build and sign Stellar transactions that carry out protocol operations.
+The protocol uses TSS txFunctions to build and sign Stellar transactions that carry out protocol lending operations.
 Users approve these transactions with their wallet and receive the result of their transaction, whether that's pool tokens or a loan.

 ### High-Level Protocol Diagram